Steel Push Piers for South Dakota, Wyoming, and Nebraska

-3. Prep of the foundation: This includes notching the concrete footing to place the push pier bracket under the stem wall, preparing the bearing area under the footing to a smooth and level condition, and adjusting the face of the stem wall to vertical at the point of bracket attachment.
+3. Prep foundation: This includes notching the concrete footing to place the push pier bracket under the stem wall, preparing the bearing area under the footing to a smooth and level condition, and adjusting the face of the stem wall to vertical at the point of bracket attachment.

 4. Bracket Attachment: The steel resistance pier bracket is secured to the footing using anchor bolts.
 Attachment of the drive stand and the hydraulic cylinder that is used to force the pier pipe into the soil is mounted on the drive stand.

-5. Push Pier Pipe Installation: The steel pier pipe is advanced into the soil using the structure as the reaction force with a 10,000 psi hydraulic pump and cylinder combination.
+5. Push Pier Installation: The steel pier is advanced into the soil using the structure as the reaction force with a 10,000 psi hydraulic pump and cylinder combination.
 The piers may be installed from outside or inside the structure.
 Pier installation continues until rock or suitable bearing stratum is encountered below the unstable soil near the surface.

 6. Load Test: Every resistance pier is load tested by increasing the force on the pier to ensure the rock or bearing-strata will support a load greater than needed to guarantee a factor of safety.
 Typically an engineer will determine the load of the structure and the desired factor of safety before the load tests are performed.

-7. Preps for Restoration: Once all push piers have been installed, load tested, and the installation data at each placement recorded; lifting head assemblies and hydraulic lifting rams are placed on the steel piers.
+7. Prep for Restoration: Once all push piers have been installed, load tested, and the installation data at each placement recorded; lifting head assemblies and hydraulic lifting rams are placed on the steel piers.
 The lifting cylinders are connected with one or more manifolds and operated using a hydraulic pump.

 8. Restoration: Under careful supervision, the load is transferred from the existing failing strata under the foundation, to the load tested piers.
 The structure can be transferred gently and evenly lifted to as close to the original elevation or to the recommendation of the engineer.
 The nuts at the pier caps are secured at each placement and the lifting equipment is removed.

-9. Clean Up: The soil that was excavated at each steel push pier placement is now replaced and compacted.
+9. Clean-Up: The soil that was excavated at each steel push pier placement is now replaced and compacted.
 The site is left clean and neat.